Council tax exemption

 We advise checking your eligibility on the gov.uk website.

 Your eligibility for Council Tax discount will be determined by your student status, course duration and number of study hours per week.
-To find out more, visit Leeds City Council: Council Tax and full time students.
+Degree Apprentices are not eligible for council tax exemption.
+To find out more, visit Leeds City Council: Council Tax.